tarleb/jats-con-2022/paper.md

 ## Output Formats

-Besides JATS, the publishing pipeline is also used to produce PDF/A-3a output suitable for publishing and archiving.
+Besides JATS, the publishing pipeline is also used to produce PDF/A-3a output suitable for publishing and archiving[@pdfa3].
 Just as JATS, the PDF is generated directly from the Markdown input via pandoc and LaTeX; the author-submitted text files constitute the source in this single source publishing workflow.
 Furthermore, the